SomeoddpilotInc/Someoddpilot-Coding-Style/readme.md

 ### Property ordering

-Wordpress has [good standards](http://make.wordpress.org/core/handbook/coding-standards/css/#property-ordering) for this.
+Wordpress has [good standards][wpCSS] for this.
 Properties should be in this general order:

 * Display
 * Positioning